Utility stocks plummet as California wildfires spread

-SAN FRANCISCO (Reuters) - Shares of California power utilities plummeted on Friday as wildfires in California left thousands of customers without gas and electricity.
+SAN FRANCISCO, Nov 9 (Reuters) - Shares of California power utilities plummeted on Friday as wildfires in California left thousands of customers without gas and electricity.

-PG&E Corp (PCG.N), which operates in the northern part of the state, sank 15 percent and was on track for its biggest one-day decline since 2002.
-Edison International (EIX.N), the owner of Southern California Edison Company, dropped 13 percent.
+PG&E Corp, which operates in the northern part of the state, sank 14 percent, while Edison International, the owner of Southern California Edison Company, dropped 11 percent.

 PG&E was blamed for wildfires in 2017 that ravaged wine country north of the San Francisco Bay area and killed 46 people, and this week’s fires create new uncertainties for investors in California’s utilities.